-With many acoustics now featuring onboard electronics - known as acoustic-electric guitars or electro-acoustic guitars - there is another variable to consider: how the guitar sounds when amped up.
+With many acoustics now featuring onboard electronics – known as acoustic-electric guitars or electro-acoustic guitars – there is another variable to consider: how the guitar sounds when connected to an acoustic guitar amp or PA system.
 The old adage 'you get what you pay for' comes into force here.
 Your mileage may vary.

 At the top end, there are few of these concerns.
 Unplugged, a high-quality acoustic guitar sings when you play it.
 Notes ring out and have a rounded character that's rich and warm.
 Build quality is superb, meaning the instrument will last for years and years.
 And they are more likely to retain their value, meaning you can treat the guitar as an investment in your future playing career.

 The best acoustic guitars to buy right now

 Entry-level guitars have no right sounding this good!
-When you're looking for a beginner guitar, you're looking for something that will encourage you to keep picking it up.
+When you're looking for a beginner option, you're looking for something that will encourage you to keep picking it up.
 At this stage of your playing career, you don't need to spend lots of money.

 You do, however, need to keep in mind that if the guitar you're learning on sounds terrible, or is hard to play, then you'll likely give up.
 The market is awash with sub-$100 own-brand acoustics, however proceed with one of these at your peril.